danielsaidi/website_danielsaidi/_posts/2020/2020-05-28-comparing-dates.md

 let date2 = Date(timeIntervalSince1970: 1)
 date1.isAfter(date2)    // false
 date1.isBefore(date2)   // true
-date1.isSameAs(date2)   // false
+date1.isSame(as: date2) // false
 ```

-I think this is much more readable than checking whether or not the comparison result is ascending or descending.
+I think this is more readable and less error prone.
+This semantic approach is something I often use, and something I think Swift should add more of to the language.

+For instance, `myBool.toggle()` is easier to read than `myBool = !myBool`, which I think feels more like c/c++ that what most of Swift looks like.

 ## Grab the code